ibm-cloud-docs/discovery-data/troubleshooting.md

 [11/7/19 5:08:22:613 UTC] 0000002f com.ibm.ws.logging.internal.impl.IncidentImpl I FFDC1015I: An FFDC Incident has been created: "org.jboss.weld.exceptions.DeploymentException: WELD-000049: Unable to invoke public void liquibase.integration.cdi.CDILiquibase.onStartup() on liquibase.integration.cdi.CDILiquibase@7f02a07 com.ibm.ws.container.service.state.internal.ApplicationStateManager 31" at ffdc\_19.11.07\_05.08.22.0.log
 ```

-It is possible to manually unlock the plugin by executing the following command on the postgres database the `gateway-0` pod is looking at:
+It is possible to manually unlock the plug-in.
+If you have {{site.data.keyword.discoveryshort}} 2.1.4 or earlier, enter the following command on the postgres database that the `gateway-0` pod is looking at:

 ```
 psql dadmin